 Thanksgiving is the time of year that makes me think of simpler times.
 I think of the first Thanksgiving where the history books say the menu included wild turkey, pumpkin and grains from Indian corn.
 The first Thanksgiving was intended not only as a celebration of the harvest, but as a day of prayer as well to thank God for the crops.
 It is written that we should hem our blessings with thankfulness so they don’t unravel.
 When the women of that time made their long hand-sewn dresses, I wonder if they thought of their blessings with every stitch they sewed.

 Their world was probably as complex to them as ours seems to us today.
 While the times have changed from a primitive world to a more modern one, the meaning of Thanksgiving has never changed.
 Thanksgiving is nationally honored in our country and is an official holiday.
 The origin of the word “holiday” comes from the phrase “holy day.”
 That is a good reminder to celebrate our holidays with reverence.
 But how do you do that, starting with Thanksgiving?
-Maybe you have never said a blessing over a meal before, or maybe you will be with a few people and are uncomfortable praying out loud.
+Maybe you have never said a blessing over a meal before, or maybe you will be in a large crowd and are uncomfortable praying out loud.
 That is okay.
-Perhaps you can read scripture from the Bible or find a God-inspired Thanksgiving poem from the bookshelf or internet to read.
+Perhaps you can read scripture from the Bible or find a God-inspired Thanksgiving poem from the bookshelf to read.
 Try sharing a collaborative prayer where everyone takes a turn at the table saying one thing they are thankful to God for.
 Perhaps you could enjoy taking a walk on the beach to see God’s beauty while giving thanks to Him in private.
-Many of us cannot be with family and friends this year due to the pandemic.
-However we choose to remember the day, I believe God would want to be a part of our Thanksgiving holiday to make it more of a holy day.
+Whatever the action, I believe God would want to be a part of our Thanksgiving holiday to make it more of a holy day.